-Thinking of those waves travelling from the tip of the reed all along the cane until getting refracted into the staple, it gets clear to me how important are the density of the cane, the thickness of the blades, their form, and how smooth or not smooth their surfaces are.
-Then comes the staple: what for metal it is made of, how long it is, how thick, its conicity.
-And the thread, with his dampening effect.
+Thinking of those waves travelling from the tip of the reed all along the cane until getting refracted into the staple, it becomes clear to me how important the density of the cane is, as well as the thickness of the blades, their form, how smooth or not smooth their surfaces are.
+About the staple: what for metal it is made of, how long it is, how thick, its conicity.
+The thread, with his dampening effect.
 And the more thread, the more dampening.
-Then, once those waves have reached the oboe, how the shape of the oboe affects their propagation...
-At the moment I'll stay by the reed.
+Then, once those waves have reached the oboe, how the shapes in the oboe affect their propagation...
+For now, I'll stay with the reed.

 You might think that I'm telling nonsense if you have always thought about how reeds work following the theory of the traditional acoustics.
 To help you change your mind, in the next picture I've drawn an especial cut I made to some bassoon, clarinet and saxophone reeds: the bottom of the reed is usually cut in a straight angle to the blade.
 I turned that angle of 90 degrees into 45.
 The result was always the same: the sound became much brighter, the articulation much clearer and it felt as if you had to use less air pressure.
 The point is that such cut in such place following the traditional acoustics should have no effect at all in how the reed reacts or sounds.
 But it does have effects, and big ones.